《上一篇 ▲ 回目錄 ▲ 下一篇》

 與此同時，它是造化的 Absolutum 空間裡的常數，也就是造化裡的最快的速度和最初造化的擴張速度。

-No, I didn’t know how I should do that.
+No, I did not know how I should do that.

 從一方面講，「造化」的擴展範圍有 14 ×1063 光年。